Wheelabrator Technologies is preparing a Development Consent Order (DCO) application for its Wheelabrator Kemsley Generating Station.

 Simply, the DCO will allow us to operate the facility in a more efficient way providing scope for increased energy generation.

 A Development Consent Order (DCO) is a relatively new national consenting process, similar to a planning application, which developers can apply for under the Planning Act 2008 to undertake a NSIP.

 NSIPs are major infrastructure developments that include projects such as power plants and large renewable energy projects.
 DCO applications for NSIPs are made to the Planning Inspectorate which will consider the application and make a recommendation to the Secretary of State.
 The Secretary of State will then decide whether a DCO should be granted for the proposed scheme.

 You can find out more by visiting the Planning Inspectorate website.

-After our consultation closes at 17.00 on Wednesday 19 April we will review the feedback we receive and consider it as we finalise our plans.
-We intend to submit our DCO application in the summer of 2017.
+Now that our consultation has closed, we will review the feedback we received and consider it as we finalise our plans.

 If you’d like to register your interest in the process and be notified when further information becomes available, please email firstname.lastname@example.org.